What Does Ozempic Help With?

 Insulin therapy is not the only treatment available for Type 2 diabetes patients.
 There are other diabetes medications available for you to choose from, like Ozempic.

-Ozempic is a semaglutide.
+is a semaglutide.
 It’s a type of glucagon-like peptide-1 (GLP-1) agonist which can be used alone or with other diabetes medications to help improve blood sugar levels in adults diagnosed with Type 2 diabetes.
+Ozempic

-Ozempic works to control blood sugar in 2 ways.
+Ozempic help to control blood sugar in 2 ways.
 First, it keeps food in your stomach for longer which consequently, reduces the sugar released from the liver.
 This lowers your blood sugar.
-Second, it stimulates insulin production when your blood sugar is high to improve conversion of blood sugar into usable energy for your cells.
+Second, it stimulates insulin production when your blood sugar is high to improve the conversion of blood sugar into usable energy for your cells.
 This also lowers your blood sugar and A1C.

-What Is Ozempic Used For?
+What Is Ozempic Used For and How Does it Help?

 Do note that Ozempic is not the same as insulin medication, and therefore, should never be used by people with Type 1 diabetes for diabetes treatment.
 Moreover, Ozempic is prescribed only to patients who are 18 and older.